 When it comes to OTC head lice medicines, lotions, shampoos and ointments, we recommend trying a lice comb and common-sense preventative measures (listed above) first.

-Banner Urgent Care offers other back-to-school medical services, including sports physicals, over-the-counter medication, flu shots and much more.
+Urgent Care Extra offers other back-to-school medical services, including sports physicals, over-the-counter medication, flu shots and much more.